 further protection on top of that existing ROA.

 You should always verify the suggestions done by Krill.
 Krill bases its analysis on information collected by the RIPE NCC Routing Information Service (RIS) and saved in aggregated dumps every 8 hours.
-So, the announcements that Krill sees may be outdated.
+This means the announcements that Krill sees may be outdated.
 More importantly they may include announcements by others that you do NOT wish to allow.
-And you may not see your own announcements if you inadvertently invalidated them, because such announcements are often rejected and therefore may not reach the RIS Route Collectors.
+In addition, you may not see your own announcements if you inadvertently invalidated them, because such announcements are often rejected and therefore may not reach the RIS Route Collectors.

 We plan to add support to use other data sources in future, which will allow you to inform Krill about the announcements that you do on your own eBGP sessions.

 If you click Analyse my ROAs under the table in the ROAs tab, Krill will suggest the following changes for the following ‘State’ values:

 Be careful when adding a ROA for a new ASN.
 The information